Mode interactions in scalar field cosmology: Summary of the main results

 \section{Summary of the main results}

-\paragraph{Dimensionless form and control parameter.} To obtain a unified formulation valid for both massive (\(m^{2}>0\)) and tachyonic (\(m^{2}<0\)) scalar fields, we fix the scaling independently of \(m\) and introduce the single distinguished parameter \be s := m^{2}\in\mathbb{R}, \ee so that \(s>0\) corresponds to a convex potential, \(s=0\) to the degenerate case, and \(s<0\) to a tachyonic or hill–top potential.
+\paragraph{Dimensionless form and control parameter.} To obtain a unified formulation valid for both massive (\(m^{2}>0\)) and tachyonic (\(m^{2}<0\)) scalar fields, we fix the scaling independently of \(m\) and introduce the single distinguished parameter \be s := m^{2}\in\mathbb{R}, \ee so that \(s>0\) corresponds to a convex potential, \(s=0\) to the degenerate case, and \(s<0\) to a tachyonic (negative mass-squared) or hill–top potential.
+Throughout the kinetic term remains canonical (no ghost instability is implied).
 We then define the dimensionless variables

 so that a prime denotes differentiation with respect to~\(\tau\).
 In these variables, the Einstein–scalar field equations \eqref{eq:phi_evol}–\eqref{eq:Hdot} reduce to the single compact system

 together with the constraint \eqref{eq:Friedmann}, now written as